strawberryboar/Meal-Assistant/README.md

 ## Overall Scope

-The Meal Assistant is an app that allows users to search for both food and drink recpies by name/title, search for recipes by ingredient, browse various recipes via a catalog, and save various meal recipes and cocktail drink recipes.
+The Meal Assistant is an app that allows users to search for both food and drink recipes by name/title, search for recipes by ingredient, browse various recipes via a catalog, and save various meal recipes and cocktail drink recipes.
 This application can even generate random recipes if they are not sure what they want.

 ## User Story